cel-expr/cloud-armor-rules/README.md

 **Example Usage:**

-Assuming you have a file named `my_ruleset.txt` with content in the `VendorRulesetCollection` format:
+Assuming you have a file named `my_ruleset.textproto` with content in the `VendorRulesetCollection` format:

 ```textproto
 # A sample VendorRulesetCollection